Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/behavioural-recommendations.md

 You can also combine a user profile with the content he/she is currently looking at.

-Some possible scenarios could be:
+Some possible scenarios can be:

 - The user is reading a news article and you want to recommend more articles.
 - The user may be reviewing a CV and you want to recommend suitable job descriptions.

-The way to add this contextual information is via the *contentid* parameter:
+The way to add this contextual information is via the `contentid` parameter:

 <code>
 GET /recommend/behavioural?userid=test-user-1&amp;count=4&amp;sort=rel&amp;contentid=doc-garden-1
 </code>

-Now, as both the user profile and the related content is about gardening, we get:
+Now, as both the user profile and the related content is about gardening, you get:

 <pre><code>
 {